 Melbourne Symphony Orchestra Chorus

 The late, great German maestro Wolfgang Sawallisch took many years before he conducted Beethoven’s monumental Missa solemnis.
 ‘I haven’t found the right key to open it,’ he said.
 It has also taken MSO Chief Conductor Sir Andrew Davis a long time to unlock the dramatic and technical complexities of Beethoven’s greatest and most technically challenging choral work.
-Sir Andrew, with a lifetime of music behind him, finally comes to the Missa solemnis for the first time with forces fit to do it justice: the MSO at full strength, four international soloists — soprano Susan Gritton, mezzo-soprano Michèle Losier, tenor Andrew Staples, and bass-baritone Christian van Horn — and the might of the marvellous MSO Chorus, whose extended role, almost as another instrument, is truly demanding.
+Sir Andrew, with a lifetime of music behind him, finally comes to the Missa solemnis for the first time with forces fit to do it justice: the MSO at full strength, four international soloists — soprano Emily Birsan, mezzo-soprano Michèle Losier, tenor Andrew Staples, and bass-baritone Christian van Horn — and the might of the marvellous MSO Chorus, whose extended role, almost as another instrument, is truly demanding.
 It is said that Beethoven laboured harder on the Missa solemnis than any other work in his career; for him, it was carving the music from granite.
 Performances of it are all too rare.

 26 and 27 August at 7pm, Stalls Foyer, Hamer Hall